renanwt/quotation-api/README.md

 Welcome to quotation API.

-To run the APP
+To run the API locally
 (Windows) execute:
 >python manage.py runserver

-To test:
+To run local tests:
 >python manage.py test app

 ## Use the Postman Collection Attached to execute the API.

 ****
-## Endpoints for local tests
+## Dev Endpoints for local tests

 >[GET] http://127.0.0.1:8000/api/records/
 >